Bruno Simma

-Bruno Simma (born March 29, 1941 in Quierschied, Germany), is a German jurist who served as a judge on the International Court of Justice from 2003 until 2012.
+Bruno Simma (born March 29, 1941, in Quierschied, Germany) is a German jurist who served as a judge on the International Court of Justice (ICJ), from 2003 until 2012.

-He currently serves as an affiliated overseas faculty member of the University of Michigan Law School, teaching classes in Ann Arbor, and as one of the three third-country arbitrators on the Iran–United States Claims Tribunal, to which he was appointed in 2013.
+He served as an affiliated overseas faculty member of the University of Michigan Law School, teaching classes in Ann Arbor until 2021, and as one of the three third-country arbitrators on the Iran–United States Claims Tribunal, to which he was appointed in 2013.

 Career

-Positions as a Judge, Arbitrator, and Member of UN Expert Bodies
+Positions as a judge, arbitrator, and member of UN expert bodies

-Simma served as a Judge on the ICJ from February 6, 2003 until his term expired on February 5, 2012; he was not a candidate for re-election.
-From 1997 to 2003, Simma served as a member of the UN International Law Commission.
+Simma served as a Judge on the ICJ from February 6, 2003, until his term expired on February 5, 2012; he was not a candidate for re-election in the 2011 election.
+From 1996 to 2002, Simma served as a member of the UN International Law Commission, contributing to the Commission's work on state responsibility.
 From 1987 to 1996, he served as a member of the UN Committee on Economic, Social and Cultural Rights.

 Simma has acted as an arbitrator in numerous inter-state, foreign investment, international commercial, and sports law cases.
-Among them, he serves on the NAFTA Chapter 11 investor-state dispute panel in the Clayton/Bilcon case, in which a U.S. investor sought damages under NAFTA Chapter 11 after Canada and Nova Scotia rejected the investor's project to mine basalt and build a marine terminal on the Digby peninsula in Nova Scotia based on an environmental impact assessment conducted under federal and provincial law.
+Among them, he served on the NAFTA Chapter 11 investor-state dispute panel in the Clayton/Bilcon case, in which a U.S. investor sought damages under NAFTA Chapter 11 after Canada and Nova Scotia rejected the investor's project to mine basalt and build a marine terminal on the Digby peninsula in Nova Scotia based on an environmental impact assessment conducted under federal and provincial law.
 Simma was part of the controversial majority decision that found the Government of Canada liable to the investor.
 The dissenting panel member warned that in key respects "the decision of the majority will be seen as a remarkable step backwards in environmental protection."